worktheclock/replit.github.io/Teams/PinboardProjectPart1.md

 ```

 - The first `<meta>` element determines the character types that should be used by the browser, this is required in all HTML documents, and is almost always set to "utf-8".
-- The `<title>` element determines the name that is shown on in a user's browser tab.
+- The `<title>` element determines the name that is shown on a user's browser tab.
 It is also used by search engines and accessibility devices as the name of the page.
 - The second `<meta>` element tells the browser to not automatically scale the size of our content.
 This is required for styling to look the same across several screen sizes such as a desktop computer and mobile phone (called [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design)).
 - The first `<link>` element loads our CSS file (`style.css`) which we populated above.
 - The `<script>` element loads the (still empty) JavaScript file (`script.js`).
 In addition, the `defer` attribute tells the browser to only execute our JavaScript once all HTML has been created.
-Otherwise, the HTML tags that we look for in our JavaScript will not exist yet (since the `<script>` element is created before our HTML content (inside the `<body>` element.
+Otherwise, the HTML tags that we look for in our JavaScript will not exist yet (since the `<script>` element is created before our HTML content) inside the `<body>` element.
 - The remaining `<link>` elements are specific code that we receive when selecting fonts to use from the [Google Fonts website](https://fonts.google.com/).
 These are copied and pasted from the Google Fonts website, and allow us to use the fonts in question.

 ### Datalist